DouweHorsthuis/EEG-quality-analysis/README.md

 see where the participant was looking for a part of the experiment.
 We hope to update this by finding a way to merge these files in Matlab while still being able to create a heat map.

-**ERP vs time frequency**
-We want to add an option to choose between plotting ERPS or instead doing a time fequency analysis, using the `timenewf` function of EEGLAB.

 ### Notes